storj/docs/app/(docs)/object-mount/macos/installation/page.md

 {% callout type="info" %}
 **Mac Chip Types**

-Be sure to choose the installer version that matches your chip architecture:
+Be sure to choose the disk image that matches your chip architecture:
 - **x86** for Intel processors
 - **arm64** for Apple Silicon/chips (M1-M5).